Sterling holds above $1.31 as dollar jumps after Fed minutes | Business

 Sterling holds above $1.31 as dollar jumps after Fed minutes

-Sterling touched a one-week low on Thursday but held above $1.31, as less dovish than expected minutes from the U.S. Federal Reserve's latest policy meeting prompted bears to buy into the heavily shorted greenback.
+Sterling touched an intra-week low on Thursday but held above $1.31 as less dovish than expected minutes from the U.S. Federal Reserve's latest policy meeting prompted bears to buy into the heavily shorted greenback.

-The Fed minutes were vague, merely saying a number of committee members thought it would be helpful to make a revised statement on its policy strategy at some point, without providing details or timing.
-They also struck a cautious tone about the U.S. economic recovery.
-That was enough to push risk assets - a category recently including sterling given the currency weakens when deteriorating market sentiment strengthens demand for the safe-haven dollar - into a likely short-lived correction.
+The Fed minutes were vague, saying a number of committee members thought a revised statement on policy strategy would be helpful at some point, without providing details or timing.
+They struck a cautious tone about the U.S. recovery.
+That was enough to push risk assets - a category recently including sterling, given that the currency weakens when deteriorating market sentiment strengthens demand for the safe-haven dollar - into a likely short-lived correction.

 - READ MORE ON: